 The learnings you’ll get from your first customer will be invaluable, but they are not enough for you to know if your offering has potential in your target market.
 To get more confidence that you genuinely know your customer and that you can solve their problems, you need to deliver the same value to ten customers.

-To learn more about the six stages of the B2B product journey
+Dive deeper into the six stages of the B2B Innovator’s Map

 The Bottom Line

 Creating enterprise software products is complex, and success is uncertain.
 Most companies fail because they don’t take the time to understand their customers, or they don’t have a structured approach to guide them through the product innovation journey.
 By focusing on your first ten customers and following the six stages of the B2B product innovation journey I describe in this article, you’ll increase your chances of success to provide value to your customer AND your company.